Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 Work with associations

-The Modify Associations pane is used to create, modify, and delete associations between network features.
+The Modify Associations pane is used to create, select, modify, and delete associations between network features.
 This pane is used to check association rules to ensure the selected features or objects can connect, attach, or participate in containment.
 You can create network rules to allow associations to be established between network features as long as utility network feature restrictions are honored.

 The Modify Associations pane provides the following tools to work with and manage associations between network features: